essentialsofparallelcomputing/Chapter5/README.md

 # Chapter 5 Parallel algorithms and patterns
-This is from Chapter 5 of the Parallel and High Performance Computing, Robey and Zamora, Manning Publications, available at http://manning.com
+This is from Chapter 5 of Parallel and High Performance Computing, Robey and Zamora, Manning Publications, available at http://manning.com

 The book may be obtained at